 Community-scale energy generation & storage

 Totally Renewable Yackandandah (TRY) formed in 2014 and we have diligently strived to promote renewable energy and its benefits to the town, leading to a town-wide solar installation density nearing 60%.
-Yack residents have embraced the challenge and our combined efforts have resulted in three operating microgrids, multiple solar and heat pump hot water offers, a virtual power plant, a 274 kWh community battery, an energy coaching service and the launch of community energy retailer, Indigo Power.
+Yack residents have embraced the challenge and our combined efforts have resulted in three operating microgrids, multiple solar and heat pump hot water offers, a community virtual power plant, a 274 kWh community battery, an energy coaching service and the launch of community energy retailer, Indigo Power.
 Each of these is an important and necessary component on the path to 100% but doesn’t answer the question of what is the best way to get there.

 Funding & goals